gohugoio/hugoDocs/content/en/content-management/front-matter.md

 {{% include "/_common/configuration/page-matcher.md" %}}

-For example, to cascade the `color` page parameter from the home page to the "articles" section and its descendants:
+For example, to cascade the `color` page parameter from the home page to the `articles` section and its descendants:

 {{< code-toggle file=hugo >}}
 [cascade.params]